Wheeler Real Estate Investment Trust Inc (WHLR) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Wheeler Real Estate Investment Trust Inc (NASDAQ: WHLR) has decreased by -12.30 when compared to last closing price of 0.83.Despite this, the company has seen a loss of -42.69% in its stock price over the last five trading days.
+The stock of Wheeler Real Estate Investment Trust Inc (NASDAQ: WHLR) has decreased by -12.29 when compared to last closing price of 0.58.Despite this, the company has seen a loss of -38.49% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-09-21 that Many high-quality equity REITs are trading at substantial discounts on price-to-NAV ratios.
 REITs with good management teams should be able to gain a premium to NAV, but very few are achieving this currently.
 The amount of new apartment construction poses a risk, but some REITs are trading at unusually cheap price-to-NAV ratios.

 Is It Worth Investing in Wheeler Real Estate Investment Trust Inc (NASDAQ: WHLR) Right Now?